-Table 1 contains the different elements of the BS BEM, and Tables 2 to 8 contain the power limits for the different BEM elements.
+Table 1 contains the different elements of the BS BEM, and Tables 2 to 5 contain the power limits for the different BEM elements.

-To obtain a BS BEM for a specific block in the paired FDD or the optional unpaired spectrum, the BEM elements that are defined in Table 1 are used as follows:

-In-block power limit is used for the block assigned to the operator.

-Transitional regions are determined, and corresponding power limits are used.
-The transitional regions may overlap with guard bands and adjacent bands, in which case transitional power limits are used.
-Transitional requirements do not apply in spectrum used by MFCN, PPDR or M2M UL.

-For remaining spectrum assigned to MFCN UL and DL (including SDL spectrum, if applicable), for DTT spectrum below 694 MHz, for spectrum used for MFCN above 790 MHz or used for PPDR or M2M UL or DL, baseline power limits are used.

-For remaining guard band spectrum (i.e. not covered by transitional regions or used by PPDR or M2M) guard band power limits are used.

-For spectrum between 733 and 758 MHz not used by MFCN (including SDL), PPDR or M2M, FDD duplex gap requirements apply.

-Operators of mobile/fixed communications networks (MFCN) in the 694-790 MHz band may agree, on a bilateral or multilateral basis, less stringent technical parameters provided that they continue to comply with the technical conditions applicable for the protection of other services, applications or networks and with their cross-border obligations.
+Operators of mobile/fixed communications networks (MFCN) in the 694-791 MHz band may agree, on a bilateral or multilateral basis, less stringent technical parameters provided that they continue to comply with the technical conditions applicable for the protection of other services, applications or networks and with their cross-border obligations.
 Administrations should ensure that these less stringent technical parameters can be used, if agreed among all affected parties.

 MFCN BS BEM elements